 First, vitamin D performs an essential function for bone health: our body needs it to absorb calcium.
 Calcium is known to be one of the main minerals that make up bones, so it’s understandable that getting enough vitamin D helps maintain good bone mass.
 Indeed, a good intake of vitamin D could help prevent osteoporosis.
 In addition, vitamin D is associated with the maintenance of muscle function.
 This vitamin could therefore help improve balance and prevent falls and related fractures, especially in elderly people.

-Scientific research also tends to show a link between vitamin D deficiency and a weakened immune response, particularly against certain infections or types of cancer.
+Scientific research also tends to show a link between vitamin D deficiency and a weakened immune response, particularly against certain infections.